GM110Z/PAPI-islands-analysis/README.md

 **Probe.py** uses hmm models to find co-localised genes.

 **fasta-header-extarctor.sh** From a multifasta file produced by mmseqs, it extracts nuccore IDs and coordinates from headers of representative seq file for further analysis

+**representative.hotspot.selection.py**: To use with bigger dataset.
+Starts from a list of nuccore ID you can get from padloc or defense finder.
+The it compares it with the whole blast output of Jarvis to select representative genomes that have defense systems and can be used to analyse to locate hotspot boundaries

+**heatmap-plots.py**: For those islands with multiple hotspots, produces a presence/absence matrix of each hotspot for each nuccore ID (clustered as a dendrogram based on hotspot presence/absence)